Metaphor-based Jailbreak Attacks on Text-to-Image Models: Experiments

 \textbf{APO}.
 To efficiently select effective adversarial prompts from the prompt set, we introduce the APO module, which leverages an observation set to train a Bayesian surrogate model that predicts the probability of a successful attack.
-The observation set contains a hyperparameter $N_{obs}$, determines the number of samples included in the initial observation phase.
-We conduct two types of ablation experiments to examine the impact of the APO module: \begin{itemize} \item \textit{Iterative Baseline}: A brute-force strategy that iteratively selects the next adversarial prompt for attack. \item \textit{APO-n}: Selecting $n$ adversarial prompts in the initial observation set to train the surrogate model. \end{itemize} As shown in Table~\ref{tab:apo_performance}, the iterative search achieves the highest attack effectiveness (BR, ASR-C, and ASR-MLLM), but it incurs a substantial query cost (19 $\pm$ 19), reducing attack efficiency and increasing the likelihood of detection by safety monitoring systems.
+The observation set contains a hyperparameter $N_{obs}$, which determines the number of samples included in the initial observation phase.
+We conduct two types of ablation experiments to examine the impact of the APO module: \begin{itemize} \item \textit{Iterative Baseline}: A brute-force strategy that iteratively selects the next adversarial prompt for attack. \item \textit{APO-n}: Selecting $n$ adversarial prompts in the initial observation set to train the surrogate model. \end{itemize} As shown in Table~\ref{tab:apo_performance}, the iterative search achieves the highest attack effectiveness (BR, ASR-C, and ASR-MLLM), but it incurs a substantial query cost (19 $\pm$ 19), reducing attack efficiency and potentially making repeated attack attempts easier to monitor.
 In contrast, after integrating the APO module, MJA achieves comparable performance to the iterative search while requiring only about 11 ± 8 queries when the initial query sample size is set to $N_{obs}=13$.
 Furthermore, as the query sample size increases from 1, the attack success rate gradually improves but at the expense of higher query counts.
 Based on these experimental results, we set $N_{obs}=5$ to balance effectiveness and efficiency.

 \textbf{Similarity Threshold $\tau$}.
 In the APO module, we use a threshold $\tau$ to select the final adversarial prompt.
 To analyze its effect, we conduct analysis experiments in Table~\ref{tab:sim_threshold_effect}.
 Results show that gradually increasing $\tau$ leads to a continuous decrease in FID, but at the cost of a higher number of queries.
 Therefore, following Sneaky, we set $\tau=0.26$ to balance this trade-off.
 Meanwhile, we observe that increasing $\tau$ does not cause significant changes in BR, ASR-C, or ASR-MLLM.
 This is because, unlike Sneaky, which relies on similarity-based optimization to enhance the reliability of adversarial prompts, we introduce sensitive semantics into the adversarial prompts through the LMAG module, which is not explicitly affected by the threshold $\tau$.